 “Fareed is one of the smartest analysts on foreign policy,” ICFJ President Joyce Barnathan said.
 “He has a deep understanding of global trends and an unmatched ability to explain how they impact us.”

-Attalah is founder and editor-in-chief of Mada Masr, an online news organization that unflinchingly produces investigative reports exposing corruption and misconduct in the midst of Egypt’s harsh crackdown on independent voices.
+Attalah is co-founder and editor-in-chief of Mada Masr, an online news organization that unflinchingly produces investigative reports exposing corruption and misconduct in the midst of Egypt’s harsh crackdown on independent voices.
 The website, which the government constantly seeks to block, has shed light on Egypt’s COVID-19 crisis, from its spread among medical staff to its economic toll on the most vulnerable communities.
 “Lina's bravery and grit in the face of tremendous obstacles set a powerful example for journalists around the world,” said Politico editor Carrie Budoff Brown, a judge for this year’s award and an ICFJ board member.

 Anin will receive the ICFJ Knight Trailblazer Award for launching a collaborative, online investigative news outlet called IStories (for “important stories”) in Russia.
 He conceived the project as a John S. Knight Journalism Fellow at Stanford University.
 Early investigations center on corruption involving Russia’s response to the COVID-19 pandemic.